GoogleCloudPlatform/DIY-Tools/gcp-data-drive/README.md

 ## Installation
 Deploy to appengine

 :warning: Edit the deploy script and app.yaml below for your needs.
-This command will deploy and new version of the default appengine service.
+Used as it, the command below will deploy and new version of the default appengine service.
 ```bash
 git clone https://github.com/GoogleCloudPlatform/DIY-Tools.git
 cd DIY-Tools/gcp-data-drive